top of page

 But Struggling A LITTLE With HOW TO DO THAT?

-You may be advancing to a new level at work, seeking a relationship or already developing a more serious relationship, or possibly navigating life as a Dad.
-Time is speeding up, and your life is moving forward.
-Sometimes, this can feel like life is coming at you pretty fast or as if life is already passing you by.
+You may be advancing to a new level at work, seeking a relationship or already developing a more serious relationship, or possibly navigating a new life role.
+Time is speeding up, and sometimes this can feel like life is already passing you by.

 The mid-20’s to mid-50’s are important years.
-During these years, most men are thinking about achievement and success.
+During these life stages, most men are thinking about achievement and success.
 This can be context dependent and it looks different for each person.
-For you, it might mean creating the financial freedom to travel the world, or creating the income to provide for a family.
 However, typically it is a time of big change, big questions, and new experiences.

 It can also be a time of confusion and anxiety, and that can even be true for men who have experienced strong achievements.
-You might be questioning whether you are building the life you really want.
+You might be questioning whether you are building the life you really want and 'stuck' on things that never occurred.
+Identity related issues can arise at this time in your life, especially if you have been focusing on living a life that is pleasing to others.
+You may feel disconnected from your own experience or who you would like to become, and you may fear there is not 'enough time' to create the change you desire.

 If YOu ArE ThinKing, "This Is ME!"